 The examination takes place twice a year for all students in May and December.

-Waiver to the written qualifying examination will be given if the student has passed the required courses (CS 5220, CS 5910, CS 5920 and PAD 5950) of the four qualifying examination topics at UCCS with the minimum average GPA 3.75.
+Waiver to the written qualifying examination will be given if the student has passed the required courses (CS 5220, CS 5910, CS 5920 and PAD 5950) of the four qualifying examination topics at UCCS with a cumulative GPA of 3.75 or better.
 The program committee will decide if the grade of a transferred class can be used.
-Courses may not be re-taken in order to increase the GPA to qualify for the waiver.
+Courses may not be retaken in order to increase the GPA to qualify for the waiver.

-Comprehensive Examination The purpose of the comprehensive examination, which must be taken before more than 15 hours of dissertation credit is earned, is to ensure that the student possesses the following:
+Comprehensive Examination The purpose of the comprehensive examination is to ensure that the student possesses the following:

 A passing grade in the examination is given if at least four of the five members of the public Committee including the student's advisor vote affirmatively.